YumaWorks/yangpp/docs/source/yangpp/problem-statement.rst

 Groupings and the uses expansion mechanisms have several limitations:

--  Groupings cannot be augmented
+-  **Groupings cannot be augmented**

    -  A new grouping can be created with a new name but all the related 'uses' statements would need to be changed to specify the new grouping name.

    -  Each location where a 'uses' statement expands the grouping can have 'augment' statements added to it.

+   -  Development of standard groupings takes a long time in an attempt to provide a complete and 'perfect' grouping in the first release.

--  Groupings are invariable and apply the same everywhere they are used
+-  **Groupings are invariable and apply the same everywhere they are used**

    -  There is no way to upgrade or refine a grouping.
 Each expanded 'uses' statement must be augmented or refined.

+   -  It can be much simpler to modify the grouping instead of modifying the expansion in each 'uses' statement.

+   -  It should be possible to provide updates, upgrades, vendor enhancements and deviations in 'replacement' groupings that are expanded instead of the specified grouping.

+   -  It can be complex and error-prone to find and update every expansion of a grouping.
+This is tedious work and can result in large YANG files if a grouping is used frequently.

--  Groupings cannot reference other groupings other than expanding them inline with a 'uses' statement.
+-  **Groupings cannot reference other groupings**

+   -  Groupings can use other groupings but they can also reference data nodes in the schema tree.
+The 'must', 'when', and 'path' statements apply to the schema tree, after all 'uses' statements have been expanded.

+   -  The external references assume a certain structure which limits the contexts and schema tree locations that a grouping can be used.

+   -  It is desirable to reference nodes in other groupings, so the references are completely relocatable, as much as possible.
+The actual schema tree nodes should not need to be specified.
+It should be possible to defer this step until the 'uses' statement is expanded.

+-  **Groupings cannot be deviated**

+   -  Groupings are not always completely reusable as defined.
+      It is desirable to apply deviations to a grouping, instead of needing to apply the deviations every place the grouping is expanded with the 'uses' statement.